JoaoMattos98/JoaoMattos98/README.md

 - 🔭 I’m currently working as IT assistant (support area)
-- 🌱 I’m currently learning CSS, HTML, JavaScript and currently studying English with personal classes too
+- 🌱 I’m currently learning CSS, HTML, JavaScript and studying English with personal classes too
 - 👯 I’m looking to collaborate on systems development/apps
 - 🤔 I’m looking for help on find my first job as developer
 - 😄 Pronouns: ele/dele